mobiledge/mobiledge.github.io/README.md

 ## Rules for Learning
-- Learning Level 1.
-Identify a primary source to learn from (book, mooc, etc)
+- For a subject, first identify a primary source to learn from (book, mooc, etc)
+- For each chapter and topic, progress through the 3 levels of learning:
-- Learning Level 2: Listen/Read to build **intuition** (this is most important)
+- Learning Level 1: Listen/Read to build **intuition** (this is most important)
-- Learning Level 3: Do/Practice/Implement
+- Learning Level 2: Do/Practice/Implement
-- Learning Level 4: Organize(below).
+- Learning Level 3: Organize(below).
 Capture code-snippet/class/protocol-implementation for use in future

 ## Rules for Organization